debate-map/app/README.md

 Monorepo for the client, server, etc. of the Debate Map website ([debatemap.app](https://debatemap.app)).

-> Note: The "master" branch of this repo is showing the codebase for the new monorepo setup, where the backend is written in Rust, rather than using Firestore.
-It is still in development, so the <https://debatemap.app> website will have some discrepancies until this new version is ready and published.

 # Overview

 The [Debate Map](https://debatemap.app) project is a web platform aimed at improving the efficiency of discussion and debate.
 It's crowd-sourced and open-source, and welcomes reader contributions.